shane-miller/Fantasy-NHML/README.md

   ![equation](https://latex.codecogs.com/gif.latex?%28%5Cfrac%7B2ab&plus;246a%7D%7B5b%7D%29)

 #### How to Run:
+- Run `pip3 install -r requirements.txt` to download the required modules.
+Feel free to remove the requirement for torch unless you want to mess with the VanillaDeepNetwork.
+It was added not really to be used, but rather to demonstrate that it would be much worse at predicting than the other algorithms.
-- Run download_from_nhl_stats.py to download last 10 years of stats for active players to respective data folders.
+- Run `python3 Data/DataDownloadScript/download_from_nhl_stats.py` from the base project folder.
+This will take some time as it is downloading the last 10 years of stats for players for training and the most recent seaon data to make the predictions from.